NerdbotTV/API/README.md

 Base URL: https://api.nerdbot.tv/v3/

-## Pretty Print
-By default, all responses use JSON Pretty Print for human readability.
-To make faster API calls in production, we recommend adding `?pretty=false` to all URLs.
-In `v3`, pretty printing is now off by default.

 ## Request Format
 Any POST/PUT/PATCH parameters can be sent in JSON or form-encoding.
 For example, the following two bodies are identical: